beep-projects/condocam.ai/README.md

    - You should change the passwords for the admin and user accounts
    - For configuring motionEye, see [Configuration](https://github.com/ccrisan/motioneye/wiki/Configuration)
-   - The cameras are preconfigured, but there so many different camera models out there so that you should adjust the default configuration to match your setup
+   - The cameras are preconfigured, but there are so many different camera models out there and you should adjust the default configuration to match your setup
    - If you selected to install RaspAP, check [RaspAP Basic Settings](https://docs.raspap.com/ap-basics/)

 10. send ```/setcommands``` to your bot, in order to update the bots commands in the telegram chat menu